AgataQuadros/AgataQuadros/README.md

 <h2 align="center">Hi 👋!
-My name is Agata and I'm a programmer in training , from Brazil</h2>
+My name is Ágata and I'm a programmer in training from Brasil!</h2>

 ###